-In my reference book, I found a good clear picture of this coconut and drew it freehand.
+The drawing is copied from a good, clear photo and I quickly drew it freehand.
 Seriously, this is such fun but kinda sad that we waste many years telling ourselves we can't draw.

 My job is to show you that anyone can draw and once you decide that you can do this too, you will be a good hobby artist.